mainwp/mainwp-spinner-extension/readme.txt

 == Changelog ==

 = 2.1 = 10-2-2015
-* Added: Support for the Spinner Rewriter
+* Added: Support for the Spin Rewriter
 * Added: Support for the WordAi Spinner
 * Updated: Refactored code to meet WordPress coding standards
 * Updated: Extension CSS style